PaulRiesthuis/RiesthuisWebsite/content/post/Old_New Memory Task/index.markdown

 ### **Diagnositicity ratio**
-- The accuracy of recognizing "old" items.
+- The ratio of recognizing "old" items as old to recognizing new items as "old".

 \begin{align*}
 Diagnositicity \ ratio =  \frac{hit \ rate}{false \ alarm \ rate}\\